Board of Governors

-Assistant Head – Student Life
+Assistant Head – Finance and Administration

 The Lower Canada College Foundation was established in 1992 to oversee the school’s endowment funds.
 In addition, the Foundation evaluates requests from the school for funds for student financial assistance and assists with fundraising, including planned giving and the U.S. Friends of Lower Canada College, Inc.

 LCC’s Corporation was established in 1935 when Dr. Fosbery, the school’s founder and first headmaster, endowed the school to its alumni upon his retirement.
 The Corporation was born and, as such, owns the school.